LukasLechnerDev/Kotlin-Coroutines-and-Flow-UseCases-on-Android/README.md

 ## 🎓 Online Course

 This project is the foundation of a comprehensive Online Course about [Kotlin Coroutines and Flow for Android Development](https://lukaslechner.com/coroutines-flow-android?source=github)
+In the course, we are going to implement the use cases of this repository together, as well as talk about all the necessary concepts that you need to know.

 [![CourseCoroutinesOnAndroid](documentation/images/course.png)](https://lukaslechner.com/coroutines-flow-android?source=github)